Athabasca Mentorship Program

 - In your mentor orientation binder there is a list of possible activity ideas that you can use.
 There are mentor bins at both schools with supplies for these activities.

-How to Apply Volunteers interested in becoming a mentor must complete a Mentorship Application Form.
+How to Apply Volunteers interested in becoming a mentor must complete a Mentorship Application Form (just click on the logo below).
 The form can be downloaded, printed, filled out, and submitted in person or by email to the FCSS Athabasca office.
 The application process also includes the following:

 - Alberta Children’s Services – Intervention Record Check.